Gaussianization and eigenvalue statistics for random quantum channels (III): Appendix

 \section{Appendix}

-In this appendix we present the complete proofs of the almost sure convergence statements in Theorems \ref{thm:asympt-UV} and \ref{thm:asmpt-QZQ}.
+In this appendix we present the complete proofs of the almost sure convergence statements in Theorems~\ref{thm:asympt-UV} and \ref {thm:asmpt-QZQ}.

-\begin{proof}[Proof of Theorem \ref{thm:asympt-UV}, continued (almost sure convergence)] We have already proved the convergence in \emph{moments}.
-To prove the almost sure convergence, it is sufficient to show that for each $p$ the series of covariance of the $p$ moments is convergent.
-A classical application of the Borel-Cantelli lemma suffices then to conclude.
+\begin{pf*}{Proof of Theorem~\ref{thm:asympt-UV}, continued (Almost sure convergence)} We have already proven the convergence \textit{in moments}.
+To prove the almost sure convergence,\vadjust{\goodbreak} it is sufficient to show that for each $p,$ the series of covariance of the $p$ moments is convergent.
+A~classical application of the Borel--Cantelli lemma then suffices to complete the proof.